EOSIO/eos/README.md

 You can read more on launcher and its settings [here](https://github.com/EOSIO/eos/blob/master/testnet.md)

-## Run eos in docker
+## Running EOS in Docker <a href="docker"></a>

-Simple and fast setup of EOS on Docker is also available.
+Simple and fast setup of EOS in Docker is also available.
 Firstly, install dependencies:

  - [Docker](https://docs.docker.com)
  - [Docker-compose](https://github.com/docker/compose)
  - [Docker-volumes](https://github.com/cpuguy83/docker-volumes)

-Build eos image
+Build EOS image

 ```
 git clone https://github.com/EOSIO/eos.git --recursive